JaredBWal/HistoryGuess/README.md

 # HistoryGuess - www.awshistorygame.com
-A Continuous History Quiz Game Made in React and Hosted with AWS
+A Continuous History Quiz Game Made with React and Hosted with AWS